 Common examples of polysaccharides are cellulose, starch, glycogen, and chitin.
 Cellulose is a polysaccharide consisting of a linear chain of β (1→4) linked D-glucose units: (C6H10O5) n.
 Starch is a polysaccharide carbohydrate (C6H10O5)n consisting of a large number of glucose monosaccharide units joined together by glycosidic bonds found especially in seeds, bulbs, and tubers.
 Glycogen is a branched polymer of glucose that is mainly produced in liver and muscle cells, and functions as secondary long-term energy storage in animal cells.
 Chitin is a polymer of nitrogen-containing polysaccharide (C8H13O5N)n rendering a tough, protective covering or structural support in certain organisms.
 It makes up the cell walls of fungi and exoskeleton of insects.
 Other examples of disaccharides are callose, chrysolaminarin, xylan, mannan, fucoidan, galactomannan, arabinoxylan.

 Plants store excess glucose in the form of starch.
 Thus, there are plants that are harvested to use the starch for food preparation and industrial purposes.
-Animals store carbohydrates in the form of glycogen so that when the body demands for more glucose, glucose can be taken from this reserve through the process, glycogenolysis.
-Polysaccharides are also essential in living organisms as they serve as structural component of biological structures, such as cellulose and chitin.
+Animals store carbohydrates in the form of glycogen so that when the body demands more glucose, glucose can be taken from this reserve through the process of glycogenolysis.
+Polysaccharides are also essential in living organisms as they serve as structural components of biological structures, such as cellulose and chitin.
 Plant cellulose is harvested for its multifarious uses in the industry.

-More info relating to carbohydrates and their role in our diet can be found in the developmental biology tutorial investigating a balanced diet. https://www.biologyonline.com/7/8-balanced-diet.htm
+More info relating to carbohydrates and their role in our diet can be found in the biology tutorial A Balanced Diet – Carbohydrates and Fat.

 © Biology Online.
 Content provided and moderated by Biology Online Editors